rajnix/dashboard/README.md

-This is a dashboard of Hotel Velora
+This is a dashboard of Hotel Velora.

-We have analysed customer beahvior , booking patterns , sales data , revenue per room etc in MS POWERBI SOFTARE
+We have analysed customer beahvior , booking patterns , sales data , revenue per room etc in MS POWERBI SOFTWARE